thisisvaze/personal-portfolio/src/works/sdkx.md

 section3_img: ./src/img/adunit_inconsistency.png

 section4_title: >
-  #3 Inability to check Sample Test Ads until the SDK is implemented
+  #3 Inefficient feature for test ads
 section4_content: Once a developer integrated the SDK, it was a tedious task to get the sample test ads, to verify the implementation.
 The developers took about an hour in average to setup test ads in multiple devices.
 They had to verify the ad implementations such as refresh time, loading time, debugging the issues, and checking for design alignment.
 The process is different from Google's AdMob SDK and since a lot of developers were coming from those lines, this method seemed a little unusual and added to bad user experience.
 section4_img: ./src/img/sample_ads.png

 section5_title: >
-  #4 Mannual JSON templates for Native Ads
+  #4 Mannual JSON templates for native ads
 section5_content: For each native ad space and each app a publisher integrated GreedyGame SDK in, graphic designers at GreedyGame had to design JSON template for the specific Ad Size, incorporating assets that matched the app's UI.
 This required a lot of man hours and monotonous activities that could be automated.
 section5_img: ./src/img/sample_ads.png